 ARTIST BIOGRAPHY AND STATEMENT

 Sally de Courcy was born in Canterbury, UK.
 In her previous medical career, she was exposed to the suffering of refugees after a genocidal regime.
 After returning to the UK, she took early medical retirement due to sudden illness and retrained in Fine Art.
-She took an access course at the University of the Creative Arts, and progressed to a BA in Fine Art before qualifying with an MFA in 2016.
-During her masters she revisited these earlier medical experiences which underpin her practice.
-She likes her work to be a platform for discussion.
-In some ways she sees her work as a reportage, and aims through the narrative of her work, to broach difficult or uncomfortable subjects.
-Recently her work has looked at the humanitarian aspects of the COVID19 pandemic and the current crisis of refugees crossing the English Channel.
+She took an access course at the University of the Creative Arts and progressed to a BA in Fine Art before qualifying with an MFA in 2016.
+During her masters she revisited these earlier medical experiences and her commitment to human rights underpins her practice.
+She sees her work as a reportage and a platform for discussion and aims through narrative to broach challenging or uncomfortable subjects.
+She is Interested in the positive and negative aspects of the human condition, and the subsequent impact on ourselves and our environment.
+Latterly, her work has explored the COVID19 pandemic, the continuing crisis of refugees crossing the English Channel and more recently, climate change.

 Detail of Dream or Nightmare? from pandemic series.